There is a revolution currently happening within the military and it revolves around how service members are cared for by medical professionals.

 Dr. Daniel Bornstein

-Director, Center of Performance, Readiness, Resiliency and Recovery, The Citadel
+Director, Center for Performance, Readiness, Resiliency and Recovery, The Citadel